Quickstart

 .venv/bin/python -m pip install --upgrade pip

-.venv/bin/python -m pip install agent-arbiter
+.venv/bin/python -m pip install arbiter-suite

 Use the virtualenv commands directly, or activate it before running examples.
+For agent skill and standalone client installation, see Installing Arbiter Client.

 Security boundary

-Agent Arbiter only helps if agents cannot change the deployment and cannot reach the protected service another way.
+Arbiter only helps if agents cannot change the deployment and cannot reach the protected service another way.
 Keep config, credentials, plugins, and startup scripts operator-owned, and do not give agents direct service access.

 Before production use, read Security Model and Configuration Model.